Eric Skeels: Later career

-He joined up with former teammate Geoff Hurst in the North American Soccer League with the Seattle Sounders, before signing for Roy Sproson's Port Vale in September 1976.
+Skeels joined up with former teammate Geoff Hurst in the North American Soccer League with the Seattle Sounders, before signing for Roy Sproson's Port Vale in September 1976.
 He played five Third Division matches for the "Valiants" in the 1976–77 season, scoring once against Walsall.
 He then became the owner of the Hare and Hound pub in Glossop whilst making the occasional appearance for Leek Town.
 He returned to the Potteries to keep the Noah's Ark in Newcastle-under-Lyme and has also worked at Staffordshire University as a Porter.